-We are engaging with Lochalsh and Skye about its governance, stock quality and tenant and resident safety.
+We are engaging with Lochalsh and Skye about its governance and stock quality.

 In September 2022 we engaged with Lochalsh and Skye to clarify the status of its new Board members.
-Lochalsh and Skye identified failings in its compliance with the Regulatory Standards of Governance and Financial Management.
+Lochalsh and Skye commissioned expert advice to address our questions and in October 2022 it identified failings in its compliance with the Regulatory Standards of Governance and Financial Management.
 The failures related to Regulatory Standard 1, appointing Board members in compliance with its constitution, and Regulatory Standard 6, ensuring that any non-executive member seeking re-election after nine years’ continuous service demonstrates continued effectiveness.

 Lochalsh and Skye’s Annual Assurance Statement submitted in October 2022 identified that it was not compliant with Regulatory Standards between May and August 2022.
 It stated Lochalsh and Skye considered it was now compliant having addressed the issues regarding its Board membership.
-It confirmed it had developed a Governance Action Plan for improvement and commissioned an independent audit of governance relating to the areas of failure.
+It confirmed it had developed an action plan for improvement and commissioned an independent audit of governance relating to the areas of failure.

-In March 2023 Lochalsh and Skye shared the independent audit report with us which identified further non-compliance with Regulatory Standards 1 and 6 and areas for improvement including weaknesses in Lochalsh and Skye’s governance and assurance processes.
-Lochalsh and Skye confirmed it had accepted the audit findings and recommendations.
-This information led us to put Lochalsh and Skye’s regulatory status under review.
+In March 2023 Lochalsh and Skye shared the independent audit report with us and confirmed it has accepted the audit findings and recommendations.
+The independent audit report identified further non-compliance with Regulatory Standards 1 and 6 and areas for improvement including weaknesses in Lochalsh and Skye’s governance and assurance processes.

 We are also engaging with Lochalsh and Skye to seek assurance about its approach to independently validating its stock survey information to support its business plan.
 The information was last independently reviewed in 2005.
-Lochalsh and Skye has completed an internal audit of the information and agreed that it will commission an asset management expert to shadow its stock survey process.
+Lochalsh and Skye is completing an internal audit of the information and during 2023, it will commission an asset management expert to carry out a review.